HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Etio: discussed is an initial staphylococcal folliculitis after short haircut or shaving.
+An initial staphylococcal folliculitis after short haircut or shaving is discussed.
 There is no pathogenetic relationship to acne (localization, absence of comedones).
-From unknown cause transition to a chronic fibrosing process with tissue hyperplasia and pressure atrophy of the follicles.
+Due to an unknown cause, a transition into a chronic fibrosing inflammation with tissue hyperplasia and a reactive pressure atrophy of the follicles occurs.

 ManifestationThis section has been translated automatically.

 Occurring only in males.
 Onset after puberty.
 People with dark skin color are affected more often (peculiarities of the hair structure).

 Initially individual, small, red, follicular papules and pustules, from which develop hard, dark red, hemispherical, shiny, differently sized, solid papules and nodules pierced by a terminal or vellus hair, which can confluent to form larger plate-like structures.

 Later increasing sclerotic, almost board-like hardening of the skin between them.

 Beam-like, transverse, coarse, bulging keloids with tufts of hair.

 Peripheral continuous sometimes intermittent progression of the sclerosing inflammation over a period of years.

 Furuncle: Highly painful, acute onset; originating from 1 follicle; no multiple pustules on the surface; markedly fluctuant.